Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Introduction

 In this work, we present a comprehensive verification of DTQW–based cryptographic protocols that leverage Parrondo’s paradox.
 Specifically, we design efficient DTQW circuits using QFT-diagonalized shift operators~\cite{r11,AR}, generate public keys from chaotic walk dynamics, encode messages via position-space translation operators, and decrypt messages using the periodic inverse evolution enabled by the Parrondo sequence.
 To evaluate the usability of such protocols on quantum processors, we employ a module-based simulation framework that assigns separate qubit registers to Alice, Bob, and Eve within a single quantum circuit.
 Communication steps, which include public-key transfer, message encoding, and adversarial interception, are simulated using SWAP operations.
 Using both ideal and noise-model simulations in \texttt{qiskit\_aer}~\cite{r14}, we demonstrate accurate message recovery via the Parrondo strategies, robustness of the protocol under realistic quantum noise, and security under intercept–resend and man-in-the-middle attacks~\cite{security}, with Eve’s intervention destroying the walk periodicity required for decryption.
-We further analyze the feasibility of implementing the protocol on present-day NISQ hardware, \texttt{ibm\_torino}~\cite{r15}, by mapping logically separated communicating parties onto distant qubit modules and simulating state transfer through SWAP operations and hybrid SWAP-teleportation operations, we quantify the impact of connectivity constraints on circuit depth and fidelity.
+A central focus of this manuscript is to bridge the gap between abstract protocol design and practical realization by explicitly incorporating hardware constraints into the construction and analysis of the secure communication protocol.
+We analyze the feasibility of implementing the protocol on present-day NISQ hardware, \texttt{ibm\_torino}~\cite{r15}, by mapping logically separated communicating parties onto distant qubit modules and simulating state transfer through SWAP operations and hybrid SWAP-teleportation operations.
+In particular, we examine how qubit connectivity, state-transfer strategies, and noise accumulation influence the behavior and reliability of the protocol on present-day NISQ devices.
 Our results show that protocol performance depends sensitively on qubit choice, transpilation strategy, and hardware topology.